Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Allocator.rst

 arena_t
 ~~~~~~~
 ``arena_t`` is an opaque data structure that can not be directly accessed by a user.
-This structure contains all of the metadata associated with a bump allocator in
+This structure contains all of the metadata associated with a bump allocator, in
 additon, this structure also contains pointers to the head and tail ``Chunk`` structures
 which contain all memory allocations.
 Metadata within this struct can be accessed
 through getter functions.